 The grip is why we use skins.
 Skis are slippery on their own; we need to add traction for uphill travel.
 That being said, as noted above, we also need the skis to glide forward.
 Grip and glide are, logically, at odds.
 The best gliding skins are not the best grippers and vice versa.
 With glide, more is better.
 With grip, we only need so much.
 We need our skis to grab the snow at an angle that suits the most efficient rate of ascent.
 The steepest track, even if our skins would stick, is inefficient on our legs.
 Tilting the angle back is better for the rest of our bodies.

 We only need skins that stick to moderate slopes.
 The Mo-Mix skins, used with good technique, stick just fine in any terrain you will encounter in typical backcountry skiing.
 Sure, you can get better grabbers.
-Notably, the G3 High Traction offers truly enhanced grip.
+Notably, the Black Diamond Ascension offers truly enhanced grip.
 To climb the steepest terrain possible, in a straight, plumb line, choose the Ascension.
 The G3 Alpinist+ Glide is a blended skin that grips nearly as well as Black Diamond's full nylon option and better than this Best Buy.